opensearch-project/data-prepper/docs/configuration.md

 ```

 If your `data-prepper-config.yaml` has SSL enabled, and you are using your own keystore, it will need to be mounted as a Docker volume as well.
 Note that the mount path should correspond with
-the `key_store_file_path` field from your `data-prepper-config.yaml`.
+the `keyStoreFilePath` field from your `data-prepper-config.yaml`.
 It is recommended to mount to `/usr/share/data-prepper/config/data-prepper-config.yaml` (for Data Prepper 2.0 or above) or `/usr/share/data-prepper/data-prepper-config.yaml` (for Data Prepper before 2.0) to ensure that the path exists in the Docker image.
 To do so, add the argument below to the `docker run` command.

 ```